semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 }
 {% endhighlight %}

 That's it!
-You just defined your own analyzer !
+You just defined your own analyzer!
 And since you also can create your own filters, you really are able to handle data the way you want.

 ##### More analyzers